 Pre-Freeze and Post-Thaw Scripts

 If you back up or replicate VMs running applications that do not support Microsoft VSS, you can instruct Veeam Backup & Replication to run custom scripts for VMs.
-For example, the pre-freeze script may quiesce the file system and application data on the VM guest OS to bring the VM to a consistent state before Veeam Backup & Replication triggers a VM checkpoint.
-After the VM checkpoint is created, the post-thaw script may bring the VM and applications to their initial state.
+For example, the pre-freeze script may quiesce the file system and application data on the VM guest OS to bring the VM to a consistent state before Veeam Backup & Replication triggers a VM snapshot.
+After the VM snapshot is created, the post-thaw script may bring the VM and applications to their initial state.

 You can use pre-freeze and post-thaw scripts for the following types of jobs: